Anschluss of Austria: 1938 / 2017

-On March 1, 1941 Adolf Hitler was present within the signing ceremony between Bulgaria and Axis powers, which officially agreed joining to the Tripartite Pact.
+On March 1, 1941, Adolf Hitler was present within the signing ceremony between Bulgaria and Axis powers, which officially agreed to join to the Tripartite Pact.
 Representatives of Japan and Italy were also present and gave their signatures, opposed to Hitler being just the highest guest and observant.
 This ceremony took place in a gorgeous Belvedere palace has varied poor from 1941.

 Anschluss ceremonies in Linz

-Adolf Hitler performed his magnifical entering the Austria on March 12, 1938 to journey along the country and visit places of his childhood and youth.
+Adolf Hitler performed his magnifical entering Austria on March 12, 1938, to journey along the country and visit places of his childhood and youth.
 His motorcade moved from West to the East and visited a number of cities, before reaching Vienna on March 13.
-After visiting Braunau am Inn – city where he was born, Adolf Hitler moved to the Linz.
-German Chancellor spent his childhood from 1899 until 1907 in Linz and his parents were buried within a cemetery in Leonding (suburb of Linz).
+After visiting Braunau am Inn – a city where he was born, Adolf Hitler moved to the Linz.
+German Chancellor spent his childhood from 1899 until 1907 in Linz and his parents were buried within a cemetery in Leonding (a suburb of Linz).
 After Leonding, Hitler entered Linz and was welcomed with the crowds of people, who supported the Anschluss of Austria.